mikolmogorov/Ragout/docs/INSTALL.md

 A: Probably your compiler is too old and does not support C++0x.
 Minimum versions of GCC and Clang are mentioned at the beginnig of this documtent.

+Q: "libstdc++.so.6: version `CXXABI_1.3.5' not found" when running or something similar

+A: Ensure, that version of libc++ which was used to compile Ragout is similar to one which is used to run it.
+You can specify an extra search path to a specific library by setting "LD_LIBRARY_PATH" variable.